pushkar100/simfluxy/README.md

 - `Store(reducers)`
     - A constructor function that initializes the store
     - `reducers`: A plain object containing keys that reflect the high level store properties.
 Each key must be a method that receives two parameters:
-        - Reference to the initial or existing state
+        - Reference to the initial or existing state property (and not the entire state)
         - An action (String) that specifies the type of `dispatch()`
     - Each reducer returns a new state (without mutating the old one).
 This new state replaces existing state
     - No explicit return value (`undefined`)